rahel-yab/Forecasting-Financial-Inclusion-in-Ethiopia/README.md

 ---

-## 📊 Task 1: Data Exploration and Enrichment
+## 📊 Data Exploration and Enrichment

 ### Objective
 To transform the sparse starter dataset into a high-fidelity unified schema by adding 2024-2025 observations, regulatory events, and impact links discovered through external research.